-Tonic syrup is the answer to my truffle making dreams.
-It gives all the bitter cinchona (natural quinine) taste associated with tonic water but without the bubbles.
+Tonic syrup is the answer to my gin truffle making dreams.
+It gives all the bitter cinchona taste associated with tonic water but without the bubbles.
 Oh sweet joy.

-By teaming the chocolate ganache with a glug of gin, a splash of tonic syrup and a squirt of lime juice, a plateful of Gin & Tonic Truffles can be yours for the taking in no time at all.
-Child’s play.
+- next, team the ganache with a glug of gin, a splash of tonic syrup and a squirt of lime juice

 If, however, you are in the mood for a culinary adventure, you can also try your hand at making your own tonic syrup and using it in these gin and tonic truffles.